gokudomatic/eco-state-machine/README.md

 It is possible to define multiple conditions for the same link, by simply adding more links between the same states.
 It will then act like a logical "OR".
 Timers are either the time passed since the last state change or a custom defined timer.

 When a transition of a link happens, a signal "state_changed" is sent.
-It contains the informations about from which state to which state it moved.
-And a list of attributes is given in parameter too.
+It contains the information about from which state to which state it moved, and a list of attributes is given as parameters.
 This list is the concatenation of the attributes of the state and all imbricated groups the state belongs to.
-Since attributes are a dictionnary, each attribute has a name, and a state or subgroup can overwrite an attribute of a higher group.
+Since attributes are a dictionary, each attribute has a name, and a state or subgroup can overwrite an attribute of a higher group.
 Attributes are however defined only once and they are constants.

 Code:
 ```python